Odinmylord/Transpiler-ASD-UniTN/README.md

 A transpiler that translates pseudocode from Alberto Montresor book and slides in to python.

 # Credits:
-All the functions inside `known_functions` folder are translated from Alberto Montresor slides available at [his site](https://cricca.disi.unitn.it/montresor/).
+All the functions inside `known_functions` folder, `GraphDict` class and `Tree` class are translated from Alberto Montresor slides available at
+[his site](https://cricca.disi.unitn.it/montresor/).
 They are available under license [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

 # Usage